QinghangHong1/cs190j_buggy/README.md

 # cs190j_buggy
 Assignment for cs190j

 The conceptual question: How does pointer work?
-How to draw a pointer diagram given some statements?
+How to draw a pointer diagram given some statements? what is the difference between `int *p = &num1` and `*p = num1`? why can we set `*p` two very different type?
 The code is in conceptual.cpp

 The programming question: buggy.cpp
-Detail: When computing estimate for pi, one common mistake is not reset initial value of pi to be 0 for every time the user inputs a number.
+Detail: When computing estimate for pi, the students have question that "when I input `1` first time, it works.
+But after it, the number is way off.
+I don't understand what is going on."
 The code is in buggy.cpp